killermann/samuel-killermann-curriculum-vitae/content/about/index.md

 - **Lived** in more homes than I can count, from the Midwest to the Wild West
 - **Live** in Austin, TX.
 The best city in the US
 - **Went to college** at Purdue University, and **grad school** at Bowling Green State University
-- Yes, my real (i.e., familial, on my birth certificate) name is "Killermann."
+- Yes, my "real" (i.e., familial, on my birth certificate from day one) surname is "Killermann"

-That's all, folks.
+## That's all, folks.

 Oh, other than one more thing: did you know the 🤗 emoji was supposed to be a hug?
 I didn't.
 I thought it was just an overly excited person waving with both hands at once (AKA me in a nutshell).